AlexMikes/AutoFunc/README.md

 Example files are provided in the examples folder.
 Autofunc will automate the functional representations of components as  long as the format of the .csv file is has the component in column 1 and the function-flow in column 2

+More information on the methods used in these files can found in the various research papers that this software supports, especcially IDETC2020-22346
+"OPTIMIZING AN ALGORITHM FOR DATA MINING A DESIGN REPOSITORY TO AUTOMATE FUNCTIONAL MODELING".
+All of the plots for this paper were created in the ```example_optimize_with_comp_ratio.py``` file.

 The following lists the examples included, with their expected functionality and outputs: